Art Pavilion, Zagreb: History

+Recent Years

 In recent years it featured retrospective exhibitions of artists such as Milivoj Uzelac, Gilles Aillaud, Edo Kovačević, Gerhard Richter, Vilko Gecan, Dušan Džamonja, Vlaho Bukovac, Boris Demur, Anto Jerković, Marijan Trepše, Bela Csikos Sesia, Nasta Rojc and group exhibitions which featured works of contemporary artists such as Santiago Sierra and Boris Mikhailov, as well as 19th-century artists such as Karl von Piloty, Nikolaos Gyzis, Gabriel von Max and Franz Stuck.

 In 2006, the glass roof of the Pavilion was renovated and the lighting system was replaced.
 The renovation works continued for seven years and were completed in 2013.

-In 2020, the Pavilion was damaged by a strong earthquake.
-As of 2021, it remains closed to visitors.
+In 2020, the Pavilion was damaged by a strong earthquake, and went to intense reconstruction since.
+As of 2026, it remains closed to visitors.